huang-0505/AC215_The_Bear_Dungeon/README.md

 ## Overview

-**DnD Master AI** is an intelligent, AI-powered Dungeon Master system for *Dungeons & Dragons* 5th Edition adventures.
+**DnD Master AI** is an intelligent, AI-powered Dungeon Master system for *Dungeons & Dragons* adventures.
 Built as the capstone project for **AC215: MLOps** at Harvard University, this system provides an immersive, interactive tabletop RPG experience powered by state-of-the-art large language models and retrieval-augmented generation.

 ### Team Members
 - Shiyu Li